hull-ships/hull-clearbit/assets/readme.md

 ![Reveal 2](./docs/reveal02.png)

 **How does the Trigger for Prospection work?**
-The trigger let’s you define when the Clearbit Connector automatically executes the Prospector workflow to find contacts for a revealed account.
+The trigger lets you define when the Clearbit Connector automatically executes the Prospector workflow to find contacts for a revealed account.
 You can trigger prospection as soon as the account is revealed by setting the slider to one, or you can require a certain amount of different users visiting your website from the same IP address by adjusting the slider.
 Selecting a higher value will help to preserve credits but you might not get directly prospects for an account.
 Please note, this will only have an effect if the [Prospector](#Prospector) feature is enabled.